 In 2020 the economic and social environment was strongly conditioned by the effects of the pandemic caused by the coronavirus.
-As a result, the perspective for 2021 makes even more relevant careful planning and the continuity to continue the effort to prepare and strengthen the Bank and develop solutions the Bank to develop business solutions that are more adequate to the Bank's strategic plan.
+As a result, the perspective for 2021 makes even more relevant a careful planning and the continuity of the effort to prepare and strengthen the Bank and develop business solutions that are more adequate to the Bank's strategic plan.

-Strategic Plan +BFA
++BFA Strategic Programme

-In the current macroeconomic context, the review of the implementation of the strategic plan 2018-22.
-For the Bank, it is essential to optimize the commercial functions, ensuring the growth, loyalty, and profitability of private and corporate individual and corporate customers, while also innovating in the offer, both the Bank's core offer, both through expansion to new product lines, through product lines, through the digitalization of BFA, both in internal processes and in the relationship with Customers.
+In the current macroeconomic context, a review of the implementation of the strategic plan 2018-22 was initiated.
+For the Bank, it is essential to optimize the commercial functions, ensuring the growth, loyalty, and profitability of private and corporate customers, while also innovating in the offer, at the Bank's core level and through the expansion to new product lines and the digitalization of BFA, both in internal processes and in the relationship with Customers.

-In 2021, the Bank will continue to implement its strategic plan, with a particular focus on initiatives towards:
+In 2021, the Bank will continue to implement its strategic plan, with a particular focus on initiatives towards the: